wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-agentlessd.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: Learn how the wazuh-agentlessd program allows integrity checks to be run on systems without an agent installed.
+  :description: Learn how the wazuh-agentlessd program allows integrity checks to be run on systems without an agent installed in this section of the documentation.

 .. _wazuh-agentlessd: